CSMMLab/TITUS/README.md

-# CSD-DLRA
+# TITUS
-The CSD-DLRA framework offers open source solvers for time and memory efficient deterministic proton and electron dose calculations in 2D/3D.
+The TITUS framework offers open source solvers for time and memory efficient deterministic proton and electron dose calculations in 2D/3D.
 We solve the continuous slowing down approximation (CSD) to transport equations using the dynamical low rank approximation.
 See [1] for a detailed description of the methodology and some initial results for 2D electron transport.
+Functionalities of TITUS include collided-uncollided splitting methods, high-order time integration, high-order spatial discretizations and GPU accelerations.

 ## How to use the code